Tales of greed, excess meet mild response at Sundance

 As the event crossed its midway point by Wednesday, several movies had sold to distributors yet some that came with media buzz and star appeal into the top U.S. festival for independent film have failed to win acclaim or shown commercial appeal.

-The focus on dark subjects is typical of indie filmmaking, but it contrasts to the escapist fare and hopeful tales for which audiences haved longed at theaters in recent years of recession and joblessness.
+The focus on dark subjects is typical of indie filmmaking, but it contrasts to the escapist fare and hopeful tales for which audiences have longed at theatres in recent years of recession and joblessness.
 That fact had distributors concerned.

 "We have seen a lot of films that we like, but there is a question on the commerciality of most of them.
 There is a lot of deliberations going on with what they are worth," said Michael Barker, co-chief of Sony Pictures Classics

-Barker expects brisk business in the festival's second half with the number of deals possibly equaling last year's robust market, "but in dollar amounts, no. People are more cautious."
+Barker expects brisk business in the festival's second half with the number of deals possibly equalling last year's robust market, "but in dollar amounts, no. People are more cautious."

 Still, there are some films hoping to break big here by urging audiences to greater personal and corporate responsibility.
 "Arbitrage," starring Richard Gere, is among the few movies seen as having commercial appeal with its timely morality tale borne of the financial crisis.